 Students who purchase season tickets will have to electronically claim a ticket for each game online during the appropriate claim period.
 Detailed information on dates and times will be posted to our website and emailed to students who purchase season tickets.
 Since we are overselling the student section, we cannot guarantee a ticket to every game.
 However, based off the attendance numbers over the last few seasons, we do not foresee this being an issue for most games.

-To assure that the student section is full and vibrant and the Cardinals have the best home court or field advantage possible, tickets that remain unclaimed after the claim period will be sold to non-student season ticket holders and the general public.
-This ensures that all tickets are being used!
+To assure that the student section is full and vibrant and the Cardinals have the best home court or field advantage possible, tickets that remain unclaimed after the 48-hour claim period will be sold to non-student season ticket holders and the general public.
+This ensures that all tickets are being used.

 Please review the FAQs below for more information.